singhsneetendra/Order/README.md

-# Orders - Sample Web API (.NET Core ) to receive orders and send to Invoices api.
+# Order - Sample Web API (.NET Core ) to receive orders and send to Invoices api.

 ## Deploy and run with docker to initialize app along with invoices app.